-(a) Each utility shall file with the commission, at the same time it files such report with the Federal Energy Regulatory Commission (FERC), one signed original and one electronic copy of its completed FERC
+(a) Each utility shall file with the commission, at the same time it files such report with the Federal Energy Regulatory Commission (FERC), one signed original and one electronic copy of its completed FERC form 3-Q "Quarterly Financial Report of Electric Utilities, Licensees, and Natural Gas Companies" as described in 18 C.F.R. § 141.400.

-(b) The quarterly report in (a) above shall be required for the calendar quarters ending March 31, June 30 and September 30 of each year.
+(b) The quarterly reports in (a) above shall be required for the calendar quarters ending March 31, June 30 and September 30 of each year.